-This morning, I read Nimet Eren’s piece in the Philadelphia Notebook.
-While I am sure Principal Eren is a strong advocate and principal, her piece has several pretty wild claims that don’t jive with the experiences of many Black families.
-However, her claims are very consistent with the mostly white teachers unions here and around the country.
+I often hear of some pretty wild claims that don’t jive with the experiences of many Black and Latinx families.
+Often these types of claims are very consistent with the mostly white teachers unions here and around the country.

-Parents want [only] what’s best for their own children.
-[Only] Teachers want what’s best for all children.
+Parents want what’s best for their own children.
+Teachers want what’s best for all children.

-Eren makes the assumption that Black communities aren’t filled with adults who love and care for their community’s children and youth.
+People shouldnt buy into the racist tropes that insidiously asserts that Black and Brown communities aren’t filled with adults who love and care for their community’s children and youth.
 I’ve been surrounded by Black parents and advocates who have consistently, over the course of 50 plus years, been staunch advocates for other people’s children, as well as their own.
-Eren should get to know the countless Black folks who have advocated for their own and for others, who have been the epitome of servant leadership, often, even at the sacrifice of their own children.
+You all should get to know the countless Black folks who have advocated for their own and for others, who have been the epitome of servant leadership, often, even at the sacrifice of their own children.

 The problem with school choice is that it creates segregation.

-I have to run a few errands today, so I don’t have time to walk Eren through what actually created and continues to cement segregated cities, schools, and neighborhoods.
-But for starters, Principal Eren, segregation is state sanctioned, supported, and funded.
+I have to run a few errands today, so I don’t have time to walk yaw through what actually created and continues to cement segregated cities, schools, and neighborhoods.
+But for starters, segregation is state sanctioned, supported, and funded.
 Think redlining, disinvestment, racism, gentrification, etc. Poor parents having options, ain’t it.